clux/facemaulers/waterdeep/irae-attack.md

 # Waterdeep Siege
+Battleplan for Irae, Kua-Toans + Demogorgon assaulting Waterdeep.

+## Pre-battle Prep
+Mages will slowly uncover lore about Shario (Diano knows basic, Ursula can research as she believes it).
+Slowly uncover bits and bobs every day.
+Learn about the final battle just before.

+They can visit the tomb of Shario below Castle Waterdeep (middle of mountain, sealed).
+Winding tunnel.
+Several seals, and several magical keys.
+First have to spend two hours magically excavating the tunnel.
+At the bottom, a single room with 2x Deva's + Planetar (to make sure it's not lied to) returning as soon at they touch.
+If their intentions are good they can POSSIBLY see the body.
+But need super persuasive powers to take the amulet.

+## General Plan
 Demogorgon + 50 Kua-Toans coming up from the sewer grates.
 Shooshar running up before everything?
 Rides a giant turtle from darklake.
 One Kua-Toan will ask for the blade of shadows, or the Prince of Shadows will come to retrieve it himself.